 Most treatments for prostate cancer are likely to cause infertility.
-This means you will no longer be able to father a child.
 If you want to have children, this can be very upsetting.

 If your fertility is a concern for you, talk to your specialist before treatment.
 It is usually possible to store sperm before your treatment starts.
 The sperm may then be used later as part of fertility treatment.

 If you have a partner, talking openly with them can help you feel closer.
 It can also help you make changes to your sex life together.
 Talking about things can help you avoid misunderstandings and find ways to cope with problems.

 There are different ways you can show your partner you care about them.
 This can include spending time together and showing affection through touching, holding hands or putting an arm around their shoulder.
 You may also find new ways to share sexual pleasure.

 Talking to a counsellor or sex therapist may help you and your partner adapt to changes in your sex life.
 You can ask your partner to come to appointments with you.
 This will help them understand the issues you are dealing with.

 If you are not in a relationship, it is natural to worry about meeting a new partner or about your sex life.
 You may need some time to come to terms with what has happened.